-During the first half of 2022, we generated approximately \$344.0 million of cash flows from operating activities primarily consisting of rent and interest from mortgage and other loans.
-We used these operating cash flows along with cash on-hand to fund our dividends of \$350.5 million.
-During the first six months of 2022, we received approximately \$1.8 billion of proceeds from disposals (including the Macquarie Transaction as described in Note 3 to the condensed consolidated financial statements).
-We used these proceeds, along with additional advances from our revolver, to pay off our interim credit facility, fund \$0.8 billion of new acquisitions, and make other investments.
-We exercised the \$500 million accordion feature to our revolving credit facility during the first six months of 2022 and extended the term on both the revolver and term loan portions of our Credit Facility - see Note 4 to the condensed consolidated financial statements for additional details.
+During the first nine months of 2022, we generated approximately \$560 million of cash flows from operating activities, primarily consisting of rent and interest from mortgage and other loans, of which we used \$525 million to fund our dividends.
+During the first nine months of 2022, we received approximately \$2.2 billion of proceeds from disposals (including the Macquarie Transaction as described in Note 3 to the condensed consolidated financial statements) and approximately \$360 million from the property sales to Prime.
+We used these proceeds to pay off our interim credit facility, partially pay down the outstanding balance on our Credit Facility, fund \$1.0 billion of new acquisitions, and make other investments.
+We exercised the \$500 million accordion feature to our revolving credit facility during the first nine months of 2022 and extended the term on both the revolver and term loan portions of our Credit Facility - see Note 4 to the condensed consolidated financial statements for additional details.